sbme-tutorials/sbme-tutorials.github.io/2020/data-structures/notes/week06_cpp.md

 };
 ```

 * By default, the members declared in `class` are accessible only within that class (for example, you cannot access these members directly in the `main` function), so if you need to access them from outside you just add `public:` line just before the members.
 In contrast, `struct` members by default can directly be accessed outside the class.
-You will learn more interesting examples where `public` and `private` scope qualifiers play an essential role in design.
+You will learn more interesting examples where `public` and `private` scope qualifiers play an essential role in the design.
 </div>

 ## Example: Euclidean Distance